2020 High School Graduates

 Once your residency has been approved and you have a student ID number, visit my.seminolestate.edu, and click "Create New Student Account" in the Login box.
 Fill in the blank fields, and click "Save."
 If you have questions, visit the MySeminoleState Help page or call 407.708.2000.

 Complete the New Student Welcome.

 During the New Student Welcome, you will learn about College policies and procedures as well as campus activities.
-Click here to complete the New Student Welcome.
+Complete the online New Student Welcome.
 For more information, call 407.708.2050.

 Schedule your New Student Orientation and Registration.

 At the end of the New Student Welcome, you will schedule an appointment.

 Submit placement test scores (if needed).

 You may be required or opt to take a placement test.
 Please visit seminolestate.edu/testing/placement for more info.